tmroeder/keyshare/README.md

 base64-encoded files, use the parameter `-qr`.
 Note that you must use an external QR decoding tool to extract the base64-encoded ciphertext and shares to decrypt the data.
-The main advantages of the QR code is that it adds Reed-Solomon error-correcting codes and it is easier to extract as digital data from printed files.
+The main advantages of the QR code is that it adds Reed-Solomon error-correcting codes and it is easier to extract than digital data from printed files.

 See `sharegen -help` for more details.